 Tour Composition: Our pre-trip information contains insight into social and environmental issues that impact on areas we visit.
 Tour itineraries include learning about each area’s unique social and environmental issues, and how to minimize the environmental impact of our visit.
-We encourage our clients to sample local cuisine, including wild game, to purchase authentic products and to bring reusable fluid containers.
-From back country military tours to major cultural events like Tet 2012, we practice a policy of reduce, reuse and recycle on all tours.
+We encourage our clients to sample local cuisine, including wild game, purchase authentic products and to bring reusable fluid containers.
+From back country military tours to major cultural events like Tet, we practice a policy of reduce, reuse and recycle on all tours.

-Accommodation: In order to stimulate local economies we use locally-owned accommodation with an emphasis on hotels that pursue good environmental practices such as conserving water and minimizing waste.
+Accommodation: In order to stimulate local economies we use locally-owned accommodations with an emphasis on hotels that pursue good environmental practices such as conserving water and minimizing waste.
 When we camp, we practice no trace camping.

 We solicit and act upon comments as how to improve our sustainable tourism practices.
 Responsible travel maximizes the benefits and minimizes the negative effects of tourism.

 You can make a difference with More Fun Travel.
 Contact us and plan your Vietnam vacation today!